Geevan76/simple_eb_django_deploy_practice/Readme.md

 - Keeps everything testable and deployable step-by-step
 - Now cleaned up to avoid duplicate fields (one `User.email`)

-Next up: connect static files to S3 🔜
+Next up: secure RDS credentials using `django-environ`, then connect static files to S3 🔜